“How do you know God’s love is unconditional? The phrase ‘unconditional love’ is not in the Bible!”

 If your experience of love is limited to what you have received from people, chances are you have encountered frail love that comes with expectations and baggage.
 God’s love is not like this.
 His love is unlike anything found in this world.

 But God demonstrates his own (agape) love for us in this: While we were still sinners, Christ died for us.
 (Rom 5:8)

 If you want to know what agape love looks like, consider Jesus.
 “For God so agapao-ed the world, that he gave his only Son…” (Jn 3:16).
 We did not deserve to be saved, yet he came for us regardless.
 That he died for us shows us that God loves us more than he loves his own life.
 We had done nothing to attract him.
 We had not even repented.
 Yet our Creator hung on the cross that we put him on and forgave us as we killed him.

 The cross is the single greatest demonstration of unconditional love the world has ever known.

 (3) God’s love is immeasurable

-When Paul wrote these words he knew full well that he was asking us to do the impossible.
+When Paul wrote these words he knew that he was asking us to do the impossible.
 You cannot grasp the extravagant dimensions of Christ’s love – they are ungraspable!
 Nevertheless Paul encouraged us to “Test its length!
 Plumb the depths!
-Rise to the heights!” as Eugene Petersen says, because if you had even the smallest glimpse of how much He loves you, you would be undone.
-Selfishness and dead religion would wither.
+Rise to the heights!” as Eugene Petersen says, because if you had even the smallest glimpse of how much he loves you, you would be undone.
+Selfishness and self righteousness would wither.
 Your accomplishments and qualifications you would cheerfully count as rubbish compared to the awesome privilege and surpassing greatness of knowing Christ Jesus your Lord.